sussyahhblud/TheUniverseNetwork/replit.md

   - **Smart popup display**: Popup only appears if games are not actually installed on the server
   - **Download popup improvements**: Made popup scrollable (max-height: 90vh) and replaced controller emoji with UN logo
   - **Enhanced download logging**: Server now provides detailed extraction logs for troubleshooting
+  - **Themed in-game dropdowns** - All 8 game pages now have fully themed dropdown navigation that adapts to the selected theme (classic, midnight, charcoal, light, space)

 ## Project Structure
 - `index.html` - Homepage with UN logo